 “Slimming the government apparatus is one of the prime initiatives in the Vision 2040,” public policy analyst Ahmed al-Mukhaini told Al-Monitor.
 In his capacity within the national development strategy, he contributed to Oman’s latest reform: the contracts of 70% of foreign experts and consultants working in civil and government units will not be renewed.

 The move is arguably one of Oman’s boldest labor market reforms in recent years.
-Tackling a long-standing dependence on foreign workers is key to reform the poorly diversified rentier economy.
+Tackling a long-standing dependence on foreign workers is key to reforming the poorly diversified rentier economy.
 Yet in the short-term their know-how comes in handy to drive the transition.

 A diplomatic source in Muscat told Al-Monitor that Oman might “fire more people than what they need to operate efficiently” and "need to re-hire if things do not move as expected."

 “We may run short of some expertise, but it will not be the end of the world because as long as we say to ourselves, ‘We do not want to lose expertise,’ we will always be dependent on foreign consultancy.
 We need to equip Omanis,” Mukhaini said.

 Joachim Duster, a former German diplomat with over 50 years of experience on Oman, believes the move to be very much political.
 Speaking to Al-Monitor, he characterized the decision as "more like an indication in which direction things are going, to show Omanis that they are not the only one to suffer.”

 The decision is similar to announcements made a decade ago that have been continuously ignored, because “it is easy to ask foreigners to do everything,” the public policy analyst said.

 Besides foreign experts and consultants, Omani employees working for civil government units and whose services exceeded 30 years are requested to retire by Dec.
 31, 2020.